f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

   :scale: 70%

-Uploading F5OS Images via the GUI
+Uploading F5OS Images via the WebUI
 ---------------------------------

-You canupload F5OS-A images to the appliance via the GUI.
+You canupload F5OS-A images to the appliance via the WebUI.
 This is done from the **System Settings -> Software Management** page.

 .. image:: images/rseries_software_upgrades/image4.png
   :align: center